 Venice was chosen as an architectural masterpiece – built on 118 separate islands, this structural marvel is home to many impressive buildings, including the Doge’s Palace and Basilica San Marco.

-The Cinque Terre is set amidst some of the world’s most dramatic coastal scenery and has been deemed iconic enough to receive UNESCO World Heritage status, due to its role in preserving a traditional way of life that has existed for millennia.
+Cinque Terre is set amidst some of the world’s most dramatic coastal scenery and has been deemed iconic enough to receive UNESCO World Heritage status, due to its role in preserving a traditional way of life that has existed for millennia.
 In fact, the Italians are so serious about maintaining Cinque Terre’s natural and cultural wonders that the entire region has been declared a park – towns and all!

-Rome is filled to the rafters with ancient Roman monuments, including the famous Colosseum, Roman forum, ancient markets, and Roman baths.
+Rome is filled to the rafters with ancient Roman monuments, including the famous Colosseum, Roman Forum, ancient markets, and Roman baths.
 In fact, you can barely make your way down a cobbled street without walking in the steps of a pope or emperor!

-Pisa’s Field of Miracles, as the Piazza del Duomo is commonly known, is home to one of the best-preserved groupings of Romanesque buildings in all of Europe, including the world-famous leaning Tower of Pisa!
+Pisa’s Field of Miracles, as the Piazza del Duomo is commonly known, is home to one of the best-preserved groupings of Romanesque buildings in all of Europe, including the world-famous Leaning Tower of Pisa!

 San Gimignano used to be the epicentre of trade for pilgrims on their way to Rome along the Via Francigena route.
 Here modern-day visitors can enjoy the region’s distinct medieval atmosphere and marvel at the 14 surviving towers that form part of the walled hill town’s architectural heritage.

 Assisi is renowned as being the hometown of Italy’s patron saint, as well as the birthplace of the Franciscan order.
-This Umbrian hill town watches over many priceless medieval art works and remains an important pilgrimage destination to this day.
+This Umbrian hill town watches over many priceless medieval artworks and remains an important pilgrimage destination to this day.

-Pompeii was buried under 6 metres of pumice and ash as the result of a cataclysmic volcanic eruption in 79AD, and was rediscovered in 1599 as the result of an extensive excavation that revealed exceptionally well-preserved relics.
+Pompeii was buried under 6 metres of pumice and ash as the result of a cataclysmic volcanic eruption in 79AD and was rediscovered in 1599 as the result of an extensive excavation that revealed exceptionally well-preserved relics.
 This amazing find gave modern historians and archaeologists a deeper insight into the everyday lives of the ancient Romans, and today visitors are able to step back in time to walk among Roman homes, forums, amphitheatres and brothels that were literally frozen in time.

-The Amalfi Coast comprises some of Italy’s most scenic stretches of shoreline and is home to a plethora of quaint medieval villages that hold countless works of art and architecture that hark back to its heyday as maritime republic in the middle ages.
+The Amalfi Coast comprises some of Italy’s most scenic stretches of shoreline and is home to a plethora of quaint medieval villages that hold countless works of art and architecture that hark back to its heyday as a maritime republic in the middle ages.

 The list of sites to see in Italy is absolutely endless!
 Add it to your list in every destination between sampling gelato and taking your morning coffee on the piazza!
 Have you visited a UNESCO site in Italy?
 Let us know about your experience in the comments!